 If you’re interested in fashion and want to pursue a career in personal style, you probably already have a natural eye for spotting trends.
 It’s important to channel those creative interests and stay on top of industry patterns if you’re aiming to turn this hobby into a career.

 If you’re serious about taking your interest in style to the next level and building a rewarding career in the industry, you should consider adding some formal education to your resume.
-The New York Institute of Art and Design offers a fully online, accredited training program for aspiring personal stylists like you.
+The New York Institute of Art and Design offers an online training program for aspiring personal stylists like you.
 This comprehensive online personal stylist course takes a deep dive into all the worlds of fashion and style.

 Students in this interactive online course start with the fundamentals of fashion history and color theory.
 From there the curriculum covers current fashion trends and the nuances of different looks and styles applied to everything from clothing to hair and makeup.